Secure remote access.

 Zero trust.
 One binary.

-- 3Full shell access, session is recorded
+- 3Full shell access through the secure tunnel, session is recorded

-- 3Your RDP client opens automatically
+- 3Remote desktop port forwarded and your RDP client opens automatically

 Everything you need for secure remote access